pajtraining/pajtraining.github.io/README.md

 - **Schedule**:
   - [Day 1 - Aims, objectives and course schedule](https://github.com/pajtraining/python-data-science/blob/master/10_python_data_intro.ipynb)
   - [Day 2 - Aims, objectives and course schedule](https://github.com/pajtraining/python-data-science/blob/master/20_python_data_intro.ipynb)

-### Jupyter notebook

-Some of the course materials are available as [Jupyter notebook](http://jupyter.org/) files.
-Static rendering of the notebooks (that do not support interactively running the examples) is available as a service directly from GitHub.

-### Exercise solutions
-Example solutions to all of the exercises from the course materials are available from the course repository in the `solutions` folder.
-The solution scripts are named sequentially for each session.

-Note that these solutions are just examples, and there are many 'correct' solutions to these exercises.
-If you spot any issues or bugs with the solutions, or indeed any of the course materials, please let us know (pull requests are welcome!)

-### Presenter/tutor
-- Anne Pajon, former CRUK-CI, University of Cambridge

 ### Credit for the organisation icon
 <a style="background-color:black;color:white;text-decoration:none;padding:4px 6px;font-family:-apple-system, BlinkMacSystemFont, &quot;San Francisco&quot;, &quot;Helvetica Neue&quot;, Helvetica, Ubuntu, Roboto, Noto, &quot;Segoe UI&quot;, Arial, sans-serif;font-size:12px;font-weight:bold;line-height:1.2;display:inline-block;border-radius:3px" href="https://unsplash.com/@olloweb?utm_medium=referral&amp;utm_campaign=photographer-credit&amp;utm_content=creditBadge" target="_blank" rel="noopener noreferrer" title="Download free do whatever you want high-resolution photos from Agence Olloweb"><span style="display:inline-block;padding:2px 3px"><svg xmlns="http://www.w3.org/2000/svg" style="height:12px;width:auto;position:relative;vertical-align:middle;top:-2px;fill:white" viewBox="0 0 32 32"><title>unsplash-logo</title><path d="M10 9V0h12v9H10zm12 5h10v18H0V14h10v9h12v-9z"></path></svg></span><span style="display:inline-block;padding:2px 3px">Agence Olloweb</span></a>